 Vietnamese Dragon Of The Nguyen Dynasty

 With the decline of feudalism came the presence of the differing Nguyen dragons.
 The dragons of the Nguyen dynasty were brutal under the influence of the Chinese dragon.
 It was no longer innocent, healthy, or bureaucratic.
 It became rigid.
 The Nguyen dragons are found mainly in the temples and the Red River Delta.

 Learn More Vietnamese Facts Today!

 It is a common belief in Asian myths that the nine dragons created rain.
-They took water from the sea and converted them into the rain, pouring it onto the rice paddies.
-For Vietnamese people, dragons became a vivid symbol of the rain, thunder, the fourfold deity could, and lightning.
+They took water from the sea and converted it into rain, pouring it onto the rice paddies.
+For Vietnamese people, dragons became a vivid symbol of rain, thunder, the fourfold deity could, and lightning.
 The dragon dance was popular among the natives and was used to invoke rain.
-With such artistic facts, the history of Vietnam and its dragons are mystically embedded into the Vietnamese culture.
+With such artistic facts, the history of Vietnam and its dragons is mystically embedded into Vietnamese culture.

 If you want to learn Vietnamese further, try Ling.
 It covers every topic that you need, from going to the grocery down to asking for directions.
 You can also check out Vietnamese Conical Hats: Learn 3 Fascinating Facts and 3 Best Facts About The Vietnamese Flag.
 Also, Ling has language experts from every corner of the world, and without any cost, you get access to more than 50+ national languages.

 If you are interested in learning about other languages and cultures, Ling has your back!
 Just click on the app and start learning today.